Zylox/Programmable-Robot-Simulation/README.md

 ```
     octave Roboloop.m <any command line arguments>
 ```
-If you jsut have the octave console, you can run it by calling
+If you jsut have the octave console (like if you used the windows installer), you can run it by calling
 ```
     system("XXX")
 ```